 With wireless chargers, you'll no longer worry about breaking and replacing your charging cables.
 In fact, you won’t have to bother with cables at all.

 Of course the wireless charger will still need a cable to charge itself, but it’s a lot less prone to breakage since you use it a whole lot less.

 Safer than traditional charging options

-After decades of conducting extensive research on the possible effects of electromagnetic field (EMF) emissions on human health and the environment, the World Health Organization (WHO) has concluded that there is no evidence to support the claim that low level EMF exposure can cause negative health issues.
+After decades of conducting extensive research on possible health effects of electromagnetic field (EMF) emissions, the World Health Organization (WHO) concluded there is no evidence to support the claim that low level EMF exposure can cause negative health issues.

 Evidence show there is less risk with a wireless charger compared to traditional chargers.